ruiyang/pedestal-rest/README.md

 # pedestal-rest
 A project build on clojure ecosystem.
-The aim to compose different libraries to build a single page app backend.
+The aim is to compose different libraries to build a single page app backend template.

 ## To DO
 - [x] Json request/response